 However, emotions are often the main cause.

-The quality of sleep is affected by my emotional wounds that wish to be healed.
+The quality of sleep is affected by life wounds.

 It is by accepting my memories that I can regain a baby’s sleep.

 Improve the depth of sleep

 Taking forty winks does not help us to recover effectively.

-When I feel safe, I can sleep deeper.
+When I feel at peace, I can sleep deeper.

 However, my body is often in survival mode.

 Behind this state there are often emotional memories that need to be explored.